mapteb/angular-a-development-pattern/README.md

-# angular-development-a-new-perspective
+# Angular SPA Development from a New Perspective

-Angular SPA development using state transitions
+This project demonstrates the use of an FSM based state transitions in an Angular 10 application.
+For data store state management, the [rxjs-observable-store](https://github.com/georgebyte/rxjs-observable-store) is used.